Skip to main content

 Previously Licensed Physicians

-If you have already been granted a physician license by a US medical licensing authority based on other licensure examinations, such as the Federation Licensing Examination (FLEX), Medical Council of Canada Qualifying Examination, NBME certifying examinations, or National Board of Osteopathic Medical Examiners COMLEX-USA, you may not be eligible to take the USMLE.
+If you have already been granted a physician license by a US medical licensing authority based on other licensure examinations including but not limited to, the Federation Licensing Examination (FLEX), Medical Council of Canada Qualifying Examination, NBME certifying examinations, or National Board of Osteopathic Medical Examiners COMLEX-USA, or by exception — you may not be eligible to take the USMLE.
 Please contact the appropriate registration organization with questions about your eligibility.